bluegrass-devs/python_immersion/README.md

 4. Data Analysis
 5. Data Visualization

+Following sections will focus on machine learning and advanced data topics.

-This is a collaborative learning process; everyone in attendance will learn a topic together throughout the 5 stages outlined above.
+This is a collaborative learning process; everyone in attendance will learn a topic together.

 This work is licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](http://creativecommons.org/licenses/by-nc-sa/4.0/).